 The archaeologists identified the mummy inside the other sarcophagus as Thaw-Irkhet-if, a priest who is known to have supervised the embalming of several pharaohs at the Temple of Mut in Karnak.

 “One sarcophagus was rishi-style, which dates back to the 17th dynasty, while the other sarcophagus was from the 18th dynasty," Minister of Antiquities Khaled Al Anani said.
-Ancient Egypt’s 18th dynasty dates to the 13th century B.C., and included well-known pharaohs like Tutankhamen and Ramses II.
+Ancient Egypt’s 18th dynasty dates to the 13th century B.C., and included well-known pharaohs like Tutankhamun, Hatshepsut, Akhenaten and his queen, Nefertiti.

 Located between the royal tombs in the Valley of the Queens and the Valley of the Kings, the El-Asasef necropolis was used to bury noblemen and women close to the pharaohs.
 After working for five months to clear 300 meters of rubble, a French-led team of archaeologists uncovered this particular tomb earlier this month.

 Vividly colored paintings on the ceiling depicted the tomb’s owner and his family members.
 In addition to the two sarcophagi, the tomb contained other mummies, skeletons and skulls, as well as around 1,000 statues made of wood and clay.
 Known as Ushabti, these figurines of servants were meant to accompany the dead and serve them in the afterlife.